 The 12 weeks' half pay is paid if the employee is returning to work for at least 3 months (13 weeks).
 This period applies even if a full-time employee successfully applies for a reduction to part-time working on their return.
-If you are unsure whether you intend to return to work you can opt to have the half pay frozen and paid at a later date.
+If you are unsure whether you intend to return to work, you can opt to have the half pay frozen and paid later.